 - Section 1: Delegates shall be reimbursed for mileage to OFT Executive Council meetings. - Section 2: Expenses of delegates to meetings and conventions of affiliate organizations shall be paid as provided in the annual budget.
 A vote of the membership at any regular meeting shall determine the rate of reimbursement and the number of delegates to be reimbursed. - Section 3: The president and the treasurer may be authorized to borrow funds by the Executive Council.
 The EC may also authorize loans to union members who are suspended without pay by the Board of Education pending arbitration of a termination appeal.
-No loans shall be made to CFT officers or staff except on the same terms available to all members. - Section 4: CFT officers and staff shall maintain no business or financial interests which conflict with their fiduciary obligations. - Section 5: If requested by the State Employee Relations Board, the president, first vice-president, and treasurer shall be bonded by the union with the amount, scope, and form of the bond determined by the State Employee Relations Board. - Section 6.
-The CFT shall indemnify and pay the costs of defense, through counsel by CFT, in any lawsuit or other proceeding brought against its officers, employees, executive council members, building representatives or other volunteers, arising from actions undertaken as part of their employment or volunteer service to CFT.
-The above sentence notwithstanding, CFT shall have no such obligation to indemnify or defend where the claim asserted is for the improper distribution or use of CFT assets, or where the action giving rise to the suit or claim was taken with a deliberate intent to cause injury to the CFT, or with a reckless disregard for the CFT's best interest. - An exception or waiver to a collective bargaining contract which is currently in force shall be reviewed by the Executive Council prior to a membership meeting.
-An exception or waiver to a collective bargaining contract currently in force must be approved by a two thirds vote at regular or special membership meeting provided the request for a waiver or exception is announced at least one week in advance or read at the previous membership meeting.
+No loans shall be made to CFT officers or staff except on the same terms available to all members. - Section 4: Elected CFT and CFOP officers and CFT staff shall maintain no business or financial interests which conflict with their fiduciary obligations to CFT, CFOP and their members. - Section 5: The president, executive vice-president, the CFOP vice president, and any CFT member, who is a committee chair for state or national affiliate, shall be delegates to all affiliate meetings. - Section 6.
+The CFT shall indemnify and pay the costs of defense, through counsel selected by CFT, in any lawsuit or other proceeding brought against its officers, employees, executive council members, building representatives or other volunteers, arising from actions undertaken as part of their employment or volunteer service to CFT.
+The above sentence notwithstanding, CFT shall have no such obligation to indemnify or defend where the claim asserted is for the improper distribution or use of CFT assets, or where the action giving rise to the suit or claim was taken with a deliberate intent to cause injury to the CFT, or with a reckless disregard for the CFT's best interest.
+The Executive Council will consider and respond to any demand for indemnification. - Section 7.
+Any proposed exception to or waiver of any provision of a collective bargaining contract shall be reviewed by the Executive Council prior to a membership meeting.
+Any exception or waiver to a provision in any collective bargaining contract must be approved by a two-thirds vote at regular or special membership meeting, provided the request for a waiver or exception is announced at least one week in advance or read at the previous membership meeting.
+Only CFT members who are included in the bargaining unit subject to the proposed exception or waiver may vote on a proposed exception or waiver.

-If the exception or waiver is requested by a single school or site and applies only to that site, it will be considered by the Executive Council and membership if the request has been approved by a vote of 75% of the CFT members at the building or site.
-Such votes shall be conducted according to procedures established by the Executive Council.
+If the exception or waiver is requested by a single school or site and applies only to that site, it will be considered by the Executive Council and membership if the request has been approved by a vote of

+75% of the CFT members at the building or site.
+Such votes shall be conducted at the subject school or site according to procedures established by the Executive Council.